emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `string`

-  Forward to which topic of the remote broker.<br/>
+  Forward to which topic of the remote broker.<br />
 Template with variables is allowed.